The St Louis Ghetto Tour

-In a city known to the locals as Hustle City with a reputation that may make some people afraid, the city of St. Louis, as well the urban areas of St. Louis County, have much history within the streets of the St Louis ghetto areas.
+In a city known to the locals as Hustle City with a reputation that may make some people afraid, the city of St. Louis, as well the urban areas of St. Louis County, have much history within the streets of the St Louis ghetto.

 Just north of the Arch, Busch Stadium, and other downtown St. Louis attractions was the once heart of the St. Louis ghetto, a small section along Cass Avenue on the city’s North Side, but known locally as Downtown.

-The community centered around Cass Avenue was once the home to a half of dozen public housing complexes that were first constructed during the 1940s and 1950s as a replacement to the former slum communities of Mill Creek Valley and Desoto Carr, which were some of the city’s first black communities.
+The community centered around Cass Avenue was once the home to a half of dozen public housing complexes that were first constructed during the 1940s and 1950s as a replacement to the former so-called slums of Mill Creek Valley and Desoto Carr, which were some of the city’s first black communities.

 The multiple housing projects that were built in the area included Carr Square, Cochran, Blumeyer, Pruitt-Igoe, George Vaughn, and Laclede Town, which was a mile away in the former Mill Creek Valley community.